If you plan to start a personal blog but don’t know how to go about it, you’re going to love this post.

 Nowadays, he flies an average of 400,000 miles a year.

-Being able to include his first-class travel experiences into his articles makes his blog stand out differently.
+Being able to include his first-class travel experiences in his articles makes his blog stand out differently.

 Today, the blog has grown to be a massive website with over a whopping 4 million monthly visits, making it a go-to source for travel tips and tricks.